Why buy delivered plants?

 You can watch more here, but my best tips for these bugs are as follows:

-Mealybug: Remove mealybugs and wash the leaves with neem oil.
+Mealybug: Check out this article on how to identify and prevent mealy bugs.
+Remove mealybugs and wash the leaves with neem oil.
 Repeat until gone.
 You can remove mealybugs 🐛 by hand - I use a cloth to wipe down the leaves.
 Make sure you go searching in between the crevasse of the leaves (they love it in there).

 Take the infected plant away from any other plants as bugs can spread.
 Once your soil is dry, mix together neem oil with water and a small amount of dishwashing liquid.
 Then rinse your plant and allow the soil to dry.
 Repeat until the fungal gnats are gone.